Tachyon-Sonics/ChaosCastle/README.md

 - The operating system's libraries were always used instead of hitting the hardware directly.
 - No hardware-specific feature was used.
 For instance, hardware scrolling and hardware sprites (features of the Amiga computers of that time) were not used, although it was possible to use them through the operating system's libraries.
-- The operating system dependent parts of the code (graphics, input, sounds) were all abstracted in Modula-2  _definition modules_  (similar to .h header files in C, or interfaces in Java).
-The idea is that porting the game to another platform could be done by rewriting the implementation of these modules only.
+- The non-portable parts of the code (graphics, input, sounds) were all abstracted in Modula-2  _definition modules_  (similar to .h header files in C, or interfaces in Java).
+The idea was that porting the game to another platform could be done by rewriting the implementation of these modules only.
 These modules were what I called the "Library" (think of it as a very simplified, cross-platform 2D game engine).
 Apart from the implementation of the "Library", the remainder of the code is entirely portable.
 - Backgrounds used bitmap images, and sprites used vector graphics.
 - The game used a base resolution of 320x240, and featured an integer "scaling" factor.
 With a scaling factor of 2, it could run in 640x480 resolution (if supported), with a scaling factor of 3 in 960x720, etc.
 - Both the background images and the sprite images were pre-rendered at the target scaling factor during startup.
 Hence no scaling or vector graphics (which were both quite slow on hardware of that time) occured during the game.
 - The game did not rely on a fixed FPS such as 50 FPS.
 Instead it used a clock to measure how much time passed between two frames, and ajusted the speed accordingly.
-Hence, even if the FPS dropped down to 4 FPS, the overal speed of the game did not slow down.
+Hence, even if the FPS dropped below 50 FPS, the overal speed of the game did not slow down.
+It only started to slow down after reaching 4 FPS.
     - Note however that the game did not use a separate game loop and rendering loop.
 Hence at low FPS, some collisions were less accurate.
 - Sound effects supported 1 to 8 channels, and either mono or stereo.
 They used either the built-in audio device, or the third-party AHI library.
 Sounds could also be disabled altogether.

-The main result of these choices is that, on an Amiga 500 (one of the earliest model in the Amiga range of computers, featuring a Motorola 68000 processor), the game could not achieve 50 FPS (the typical screen refresh rate at that time) at all.
-It was rather running at 16 - 25 FPS, with drops down to 4 FPS under heavy animations.
+The main result of these choices was that, on an Amiga 500 (one of the earliest model in the Amiga range of computers, featuring a Motorola 68000 processor), the game could not achieve 50 FPS (the typical screen refresh rate at that time) at all.
+It was rather running at 12 - 16 FPS, with drops down to 4 FPS under heavy animations.
 At that time, commercial games with similar animations all ran at 50 FPS on the same hardware, thank to the use of hardware scrolling, and more generally by hitting the hardware directly.

 The game also could only use 4 mono channels or 2 stereo channels for sounds, which was what the Amiga hardware provided.

 There was, however, interesting results (and that was the goal of the choices above):
 - On more recent hardware, such as the Amiga 1200, 50 FPS could be achieved at 320x240
 - With dedicated graphic cards, 50 FPS could be achieved even at 640x480 (scaling x2) or higher resolutions.
-No additional code was necessary to use dedicated graphic card as they were properly accessed through the operating system libraries.
+No additional code was necessary to use a dedicated graphic card as they were properly accessed through the operating system libraries.
 - With fast enough processors, such as the 68030 or 68060, sounds could use 8 stereo channels with the AHI library
 - The game could be ported without difficulties to the Macintosh range of computers

 ### The Macintosh and other ports - 2000

-By rewriting the system-dependent modules (the "Library"), a Macintosh port was successfully completed.
+By rewriting the non-portable part of the code only (the "Library"), a Macintosh port was successfully completed.
 Because of the lack of hardware dedicated to graphics, models with at least a 68020 processor were recommanded.
 Interestingly, the game had a "black&white" option in addition to the "16 colors" mode, and in this mode the game could even run on very old, black&white Macintosh computers.
 While the Amiga version ran in fullscreen mode, the Macintosh port was windowed.

 An Atari ST port was almost completed, but was never released.
 It was playable, but still had unresolved bugs, making it unstable.
 It ran only in 16 colors at 320x240 (scaling x1), and with no sounds.